Karce/gupaxtk/README.md

 ## Status of development

-This fork is a work in progress, trying to achieve the bounty [**A fork of GUPAX integrating the XMRvsBeast Bonus Hashrate Raffle for P2Pool Miners**](https://bounties.monero.social/posts/105).

-It is not yet ready for stable release.
-It works in theory but not yet tested enough.
-Please feel free to test the beta release and open an issue if you encounter an anomaly.

-You can see the progress with [TODO](TODO_XMRvsBeast.md)
+This fork has a stable release.
+It is intended for end users and offers a friendly easy user experience.

 ## Gupaxx